Alain Sarde

-Alain Sarde is a French film producer and actor.
+Alain Sarde (born 28 March 1952) is a French film producer and actor.

 Early life

-Alain Sarde was born on 28 March 1952 in Boulogne-Billancourt, France.
+Alain Sarde was born in Boulogne-Billancourt, France.

 Career

 David Lynch's Mulholland Drive, a film Sarde co-produced, received the Online Film Critics Society Award for Best Picture.
 The Pianist was nominated for the Academy Award for Best Picture and won the BAFTA Award for Best Film.
 Another film of his – Intimate Strangers – is being remade by Paramount Pictures.

+In May 2024, Sarde was accused by nine women including Annelise Hesme and Laurence Cote of rape and sexual assault between 1985 and 2003 after French magazine Elle investigated.